microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 ### Project structure

-Within your agent project folder, you'll discover the core TypeSpec configuration files: **main.tsp** and **env.tsp**.
+Within your agent project under **src** folder, you'll discover the core TypeSpec configuration files: **main.tsp** and **env.tsp**.

 The **main.tsp** file serves as the primary definition point for your agent, containing essential metadata, behavioral instructions, and capability specifications.

-The **env.tsp** file enables you to configure environment variables that are processed and generated during compilation.
+The **env.tsp** file is used by the toolkit to process environment variables during compilation.
+This file automatically reads from **env/.env** and generates environment variables for other TypeSpec files, so manual updates are generally not required.

 You'll also find an **actions** folder containing template files - initially including **github.tsp** which demonstrates GitHub API integration.
 For this lab, you'll replace this template with your own action definitions to establish connectivity with the Repairs API service.